iriusrisk/Community/README.md

 ## Getting Started
 * Read our [Getting Started Guide](https://continuumsecurity.atlassian.net/wiki/display/ITD/Getting+started)
 * Sign up [on the community edition](https://community.iriusrisk.com)
-* Submit bugs and feature requests to this github issues tracker
+* Submit bugs and feature requests to github

 ## Try our commercial edition for these extra features
 * Manage more than 3 applications.
 The solution has been tested with 4000+ applications.